-- 12. (1) In order to prevent the introduction, establishment and spread of regulated 25 pests, the executive officer may- - (a) conduct pest risk analysis and prescribe specific phytosanitary measures as conditions for the import of plants, plant products and other regulated articles; - (b) exempt or prohibit the import of specified plants, plant products and other regulated articles; 30
+12. (1) In order to prevent the introduction, establishment and spread of regulated pests, the executive officer may-

+- (a) conduct pest-risk analyses and prescribe specific phytosanitary measures as conditions for the import of plants, plant products and other regulated articles; - (b) exempt or prohibit the import of specified plants, plant products and other 10 regulated articles; - (c) implement emergency and provisional measures in relation to imports; and - (d) take phytosanitary action in relation to imports.

-- (c) implement emergency and provisional measures in relation to imports; and - (d) take phytosanitary action in relation to imports. - (2) Phytosanitary measures under subsection (1)(a) and the exemptions or prohibitions under subsection (1)(b) shall be based on existing international standards or be technically justified based on pest risk analysis. - (3) The executive officer may engage in preparatory negotiations with counterparts for phytosanitary bilateral and multilateral agreements.
+(2) Phytosanitary measures under subsection (1)(a) and the exemptions or prohibitions under subsection (1)(b) shall be based on existing international standards or be 15 technically justified based on pest-risk analyses.

+(3) The executive officer may engage in preparatory negotiations with counterparts for phytosanitary bilateral and multilateral agreements.